- There are many different kinds of birth control pills (BCPs).

 Another type of pill contains only one hormone (progestin) and is called either the “progestin-only pill,” or the “mini-Pill.”
 It works to thin the lining of the uterus and helps prevent the male’s sperm from reaching the egg.

 Which birth control pill should I take?

-First, talk with your health care provider about whether the Pill is right for you.
-If it is, discuss which pill and what dosage is best for you.
+First, talk with your health care provider to see if birth control pills are right for you.
+If they are, discuss which pill and what dosage is best for you.

-The combined pill with both estrogen and progestin is slightly more effective than the progestin-only pill.
-However, some women can’t take estrogen, so it’s better for them to take the progestin-only pill.
+The combined pill with both estrogen and progestin may be slightly more effective than the progestin-only pill.
+However, some people can’t take or tolerate estrogen, so it’s better for them to take the progestin-only pill.